Just as almost everyone here at UWG is provided with email, most everyone is also provided with webspace!

 Some things to keep in mind for beginners:

 - Your home folder where your page will live is called "public_html" It contains a very plain file called "index.html" This is your website's main page.
+If you have deleted or removed or renamed this folder, your page will not function properly.

 - If you have deleted or renamed index.html, you will see an error when you attempt to view http://stu.westga.edu/~YourUSERNAME in a browser.
 Make sure index.html stays, but have fun adding content and links to it!